30 point checklist for Powerful Landing pages

 Main benefits of using alt text are:

 - Search engines do not understand images and alt text makes them readable.
-Using keywords in your alt text also helps bring more traffic to the landing page.
+Make sure you use your keywords in the alt text.
+That helps bring more traffic to the landing page.

 The image above depicts how to update the alternative text to describe a specific image.